fluencelabs/nox/docs/src/backend/app_debugging.md

 ## Usage of Scala runner

-Sometimes it needs not only debug output but a possibility to run resulted Wasm App with some different inputs.
+Sometimes it needs not only debug output but a possibility to run resulted Wasm `app` with some different inputs.
 It can be done by using so-called runner written on Scala (because of it uses a `WasmVm` implementation that also written on Scala).

 Let's a dig a little bit into `hello-world2` [runner]((https://github.com/fluencelabs/fluence/tree/master/vm/examples/hello-world2/runner)).
 It receives a path to a Wasm binary as the first CLI argument, then creates `vm` object that extends `WasmVm` trait.
 During this creation Wasm code is compiled by Asmble to JVM and loaded into VM.
-This trait has two public methods: `invoke` that manages requests to app and `getVmState` that computes a hash of significant inner state.
+This trait has two public methods: `invoke` that manages requests to `app` and `getVmState` that computes a hash of significant inner state.
 In the following code snippet

 ```Scala
       inputFile <- EitherT(getWasmFilePath(args).attempt)